unimib-datAI/FEL/README.md

 - **Negative**: The alternative outcome
   - Not directly balanced by fairness constraints

-#### Examples:
+Examples:

-1. Loan Approval:
-   - positive: 1 (approved)
-   - negative: 0 (denied)
-   - Fair: approval rates should be similar across groups
+- Loan approval: positive = 1 (approved), negative = 0 (denied) → approval rates should be similar across groups.

-2. Disease Detection:
-   - positive: "has_disease"
-   - negative: "no_disease"
-   - Fair: detection rates should be similar across groups
+- Disease detection: positive = “has_disease”, negative = “no_disease” → detection rates should be comparable across groups.

 ## **License**